don-r-kabob/lottobuddy/README.md

 ## No docker cause i'm cool instructions:

-the libraries you need are in the docker file and thye will maintain the most up to date requirements.
+the libraries you need are in the docker file and they will maintain the most up to date requirements.

+### General linux instruction

+Install libraries

 		pip3 install pandas
 		pip3 install tda-api flask

 With these installed you can run:

-1. python3 flask_buddy.py --setup
+	python3 flask_buddy.py --setup
-2. python3 flask_buddy.py --newtoken
+	python3 flask_buddy.py --newtoken
-3. python3 flask_buddy.py --configfile
+	python3 flask_buddy.py

 ### Step-by-step Mac instructions